 Stag Industrial (STAG) Gains But Lags Market: What You Should Know

-Coming into today, shares of the industrial real estate investment trust had lost 4.8% in the past month.
-In that same time, the Finance sector lost 9.54%, while the S&P 500 lost 7.68%.
+Prior to today's trading, shares of the industrial real estate investment trust had lost 1.37% over the past month.
+This has was narrower than the Finance sector's loss of 5.3% and the S&P 500's loss of 5.01% in that time.

 Wall Street will be looking for positivity from Stag Industrial as it approaches its next earnings report date.
-In that report, analysts expect Stag Industrial to post earnings of $0.52 per share.
-This would mark year-over-year growth of 6.12%.
-Meanwhile, our latest consensus estimate is calling for revenue of $156.15 million, up 16.53% from the prior-year quarter.
+The company is expected to report EPS of $0.52, up 6.12% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $156.23 million, up 16.59% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Stag Industrial.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Stag Industrial.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 0.23% higher within the past month.
-Stag Industrial is currently sporting a Zacks Rank of #3 (Hold).
+Stag Industrial currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Stag Industrial is holding a Forward P/E ratio of 18.1.
-Its industry sports an average Forward P/E of 14.95, so we one might conclude that Stag Industrial is trading at a premium comparatively.
+Looking at its valuation, Stag Industrial is holding a Forward P/E ratio of 18.32.
+For comparison, its industry has an average Forward P/E of 14.85, which means Stag Industrial is trading at a premium to the group.

-We can also see that STAG currently has a PEG ratio of 3.49.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.73 based on yesterday's closing prices.
+Investors should also note that STAG has a PEG ratio of 3.53 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.7 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.